Rent a Luxury Car in France

 The interior is classic Mercedes with a modern touch of the finest automobile craftsmanship available.

-This Porsche SUV is a combination of luxury, ability and performance.
+The Porsche Cayenne SUV is a combination of luxury, ability and performance.

 The V6 engine takes it from nought to 100 in 5.2 seconds all the way up to 240 km/h.
 It is like a chameleon: it transitions seamlessly from a family car to an off-road racer to a street-style supercar that Porsche is known for.